 2. Four to Six Months Before the Plan for Your Current Strategy “Runs Out.”

 Whether you engage in a complete strategic planning process or an update, start the process four months before your current implementation plan ends.
 You will not need all this time.
 (You can complete a valuable process in a day!
-(Chat with me about how this might work for you.)
-Ninety days is ideal for letting ideas sprout, take root, and blossom.
+(Let’s chat about how this might work for you.)
+Ninety days allow ideas to sprout, take root, and blossom.

-Just as leaving early for the airport reduces stress in traffic and security line delays, starting four or even six months out promotes thoughtfulness, flexibility, and less stress.
+Just as leaving early for the airport reduces traffic and security line delays stress, starting four or six months out promotes thoughtfulness, flexibility, and less stress.
 Four months provides a chance to clear the decks and deal with naysayers.
 (Watch: Nonprofit Strategy for Strategic Planning Haters.)
 It includes time for lots of stakeholders to engage.
 You can have it ready to implement before your old plan expires.

 3. When Your Stuck, Confused, or Experiencing Struggles

 At times, instead of moving forward, nonprofits get stuck.
 Even if your strategy is sound and implementation tasks remain undone, the strategic planning process asks questions that help you to blow up roadblocks and find clarity.
-At its heart, the strategic planning process is about listening to many different voices to hear the underlying music.
+The strategic planning process involves listening to many different voices to hear the underlying music.
 The experience can clarify if conflicting visions exist or if the disagreement is about tactics.
 The process can identify missing steps and move you from stuck to flow and compromises that give everyone something they want that is greater than the sum of everyone’s wish list.

 Why Is the Strategic Planning Process Especially Valuable for New CEOs?